TheRacetrack/racetrack/docs/job_types/job_python3.md

     - 'libgomp1'
   ```
 - `build_env` - dictionary of environment variables that should be set when building the image
-- `runtime_env` - dictionary of environment variables that should be set when running Fatman
+- `runtime_env` - dictionary of environment variables that should be set when running Job
-- `public_endpoints` - list of public fatman endpoints that can be accessed without authentication
+- `public_endpoints` - list of public Job endpoints that can be accessed without authentication
 - `secret_build_env_file` - path to a secret file (on a client machine) with build environment variables
 - `secret_runtime_env_file` - path to a secret file (on a client machine) with runtime environment variables
-- `labels` - dictionary with metadata describing fatman for humans
+- `labels` - dictionary with metadata describing Job for humans

-The final `fatman.yaml` may look like this:
+The final `job.yaml` may look like this:
 ```yaml
 name: supersmart
 owner_email: nobody@example.com